-- America: History and Life McGill only This contains references to journal articles, book reviews and some dissertations about Canadian and United States history from the earliest times.
+- America: History and Life This contains references to journal articles, book reviews and some dissertations about Canadian and United States history from the earliest times.
 Its subject coverage is broad and includes medical topics.

-- Historical Abstracts McGill only This contains references to journal articles, book reviews and some dissertations about the history of all parts of the world from 1450, EXCLUDING Canada and the United States.
+- Historical Abstracts This contains references to journal articles, book reviews and some dissertations about the history of all parts of the world from 1450, EXCLUDING Canada and the United States.
 Its subject coverage is broad and includes medical topics.

 - NOTE: You can search both "America: History and Life" and "Historical Abstracts" simultaneously by selecting both in the choose databases section, the link for this is located next to the database name.

 - McGill University's WorldCat Catalogue lists almost all of the printed holdings in the various branches of the McGill Library, as well as electronic, microform and audio-visual material.